 “French beans” is actually a misnomer as these beans were originally cultivated in South and Central America and were only brouight to Europe after the Spanish conquest.
 But whatever their nationality, they are rich in Vitamins A and C, as well as potassium, and are delicious when eaten raw or cooked.
 If you add the high Vitamin C content of the red onions and high Vitamin E content of the almonds, you could almost say you were eating this purely for your health.
 Only, it’s so delicious nobody would believe you!
 The beans stay fairly crisp but the roasting seems to bring out a nuttiness in them which steaming never does.
 And I love both the sweeetness of the red onions and the crunch of the toasted almonds – a perfect combination.
 Thanks Kalyn!

-KALYN’S ROASTED GREEN BEANS (serves 2-3)
+KALYN’S ROASTED GREEN BEANS WITH ALMONDS (serves 2-3)

 500g green beans, washed, topped & tailed